Lemoncode/angular4-sample-app/02 Displaying Collections/displaying-data/README.md

   export class AppModule { }
 ```

-Finally we can use the new `CustomerSummaryComponent` in our `AppComponent` template directly.
+Finally we can use the new `CustomerSummaryComponent` in our `AppComponent` template directly thanks to the component registration in our `AppModule`.
 Let's remove the customer rendering logic and use the `CustomerSummaryComponent` template `app-customer-summary`:

 ```diff
   <h1>